 Many people do want to thread their worm on the hook though.
 It is supposed to keep the worm on the hook better, hide the hook so the fish can't see it, and cover everything but the point so the fish is less likely to feel it.

 I have not even tried threading red wigglers on the hook.
 They are pretty thin - and they are well named - they are very, very wiggly.

 I think two things, taken together, may change the way I hook worms, though.
 The first is Les Albjerg's experiments on scouring worms.
 That is something all the old texts talk about, but something I have never done.
 The books say, and Les confirms, that scouring the worms makes them firmer, tougher and livelier.
 The second is learning about the Daiwa Worm Threader, which will make threading a worm - particularly a firmer, tougher, scoured worm, pretty easy.

 The Daiwa Worm Threader is essentially a retractable hypodermic needle.
 The instructions are pretty clear.
 Extend the needle, insert it into the worm's clitellum (the wide band towards the head) and run it through the worm, exiting near the tail.
 Put the point of the hook into the hole in the tip of the hypodermic needle.
 Push the worm from the needle onto the hook and slide it past the hook eye and onto the line until the hook point and barb are exposed.
 It will not be possible to tear the worm off the hook to the side, and the barb will keep it from sliding off the point.

 It really is a more secure way to put the worm on the hook, and should work nicely when casting a worm with a seiryu rod, tenkara rod or a softer keiryu rod.

-Blue is out of stock.
+Both colors are out of stock.